-The WorldReach Software product suite is a web-based application developed on the Microsoft technology stack.
-Installation is performed centrally usually at headquarters or to another hosted site.
+For on-premises installs, installation is performed centrally usually at headquarters or to another hosted site.
 Users at posts access the application through a web browser and therefore no local installation is required.
 A more detailed deployment specification can be provided upon request.

 No, the consular software can be installed by any technically competent resource.
 We suggest that initial installation of the central server be done jointly with departmental staff to facilitate knowledge transfer and concurrent system/database administrator training.

 How much time is required in the training of technical staff?